HomeWebDev/AllWeatherDayAndNightHunters/README.md

 # RealTimeMoneyHunter
-Repository for RealTimeMoneyHunter
+Repository for AllWeatherDayAndNightHunters

-An early concept can be found here: https://invis.io/SG6LPWGH8

-The game can be played here: http://realtimemoneyhunter.azurewebsites.net/
+The game can be played here: http://allweatherdayandnighthunters.azurewebsites.net/